Chitra2409/Java-Project1/README.md

 # Java-Project1

-This is a short project in java.
+This is a short project in JAVA.